Latest News.

 We have planted a victoria plum, braeburn apple, medlar, bramley apple,2 different plum varieties, mulberry and a pear tree with three vareties on one stem around the parking area, we hope in future visitors will be able to enjoy some of the fruit these trees produce.

-The next geeration's carpentry skills are being used to create bespoke garden furniture and english oak interior furniture from locally grown sustainably managed timber, photos to follow, see douglas fir benches, and table bench set in burial ground.
+The next geeration's carpentry skills are being used to create bespoke garden furniture and english oak interior furniture from locally grown sustainably managed timber, photos to follow, see douglas fir benches, and table bench set in burial ground, can be purchased will be made to order see contacts page.

 Going Forward